 A century ago, most bride and groom only meet on their wedding day.
 Whereas nowadays both the bride and groom’s families would have already known each other for sometime so everyone would sort of know if the couple are planning to get married.

 For the Chinese wedding, the discussion would cover on matters related to wedding such as the confirmation of the wedding date, how much ‘lai kam’ (wang hantaran kahwin) that needs to be paid to the girl’s family.
 Now, we are not talking about selling off girls but you know… these are just formalities.
 Often, the girl’s parents would return back with an extravagant gift.

-They would also discuss on matters such as how many tables the girl’s side require, what other things (like ‘kah lui’ biscuits for the girl’s parents to distribute together with the wedding invitation card to invite friends and families), expectations after marriage (eg where the couple would be staying), etc.
+They would also discuss on matters such as how many tables the girl’s side require, what other things (like ‘kah lui’ biscuits for the girl’s parents to distribute together with the wedding invitation card (start with digital invitation first to get the estimated RSVP) to invite friends and families), expectations after marriage (eg where the couple would be staying), etc.